 How Video Game Addiction Affects the Human Body

-The team at CasinoGuardian decided to explore the risks of excessive video gaming and to find out how a gaming addiction affects the human body over time.
-Apart from the indisputable psychological issues, there are also detrimental effects to physical health resulting from a sedentary lifestyle, long screen exposure, insufficient exercise, and overall unhealthy habits associated with being addicted to video games.
+The team at CasinoGuardian decided to explore the risks of excessive video gaming and to find out how gaming addiction affects the human body over time.
+Apart from the indisputable psychological issues, there are also detrimental effects on physical health resulting from a sedentary lifestyle, prolonged screen exposure, insufficient exercise and the overall unhealthy habits associated with being addicted to video games.

 What Is Video Game Addiction?
 How Much Gaming Is Too Much?

-It is believed that in 2021, there were roughly 3.24 billion gamers around the world, a figure that is quite close to the global working-age population of roughly 3.53 billion.
-According to a 2021 systematic review and meta-analysis, the global prevalence of gaming disorder was 3.05 percent, which means that there could be nearly 100 million video game addicts around the world at this point in time.
+It is believed that in 2021 there were roughly 3.24 billion gamers around the world, a figure that is quite close to the global working-age population of roughly 3.53 billion.
+According to a 2021 systematic review and meta-analysis, the global prevalence of gaming disorder was 3.05%, which means that there could be nearly 100 million video game addicts around the world at this point in time.

 How do we define video game addiction, and how much gaming is too much?
-There is a common misconception that all avid gamers are gaming addicts and that playing games for 2, 3 or 4 hours every day constitutes an addiction.
-In reality, gaming addicts may spend 60 to 100 hours per week on the computer, phone or gaming console, sometimes even more.
-However, time is not a good identifier of addiction of any sort, as admitted by experts.
-The World Health Organization, which added gaming disorders to the 11th revision of the International Classification of Diseases in 2022, identifies several major characteristics:
+There is a common misconception that all avid gamers are gaming addicts and that playing games for two, three or four hours every day constitutes an addiction.
+In reality, gaming addicts may spend 60 to 100 hours per week on a computer, phone or gaming console, sometimes even more.
+However, time is not a good indicator of addiction of any sort, as admitted by experts.
+The World Health Organization, which added gaming disorder to the 11th revision of the International Classification of Diseases in 2022, identifies several major characteristics:

 - impaired control over gaming